These countries serve traditional vegan food for New Year’s Eve celebrations.

-No matter where you travel in the world, one thing remains the same: traditional food is one of the integral parts of every celebration.
-Be it a local festival or a special day celebrated in the whole world, you can surely expect the abundance of delicious food being generously served to the guest.
+No matter where you live or travel in the world, one thing remains the same: traditional food is one of the integral parts of every celebration.
+Whether it’s a local festival or a multinational celebration, you can always expect the abundance of delicious food, generously served to family members and guests.

-Complying with this unspoken, universally accepted rule, New Year celebration presumably takes a serious toll on pantries around the world.
-While some nations habitually set different kind of meat and fish dishes on the centers of their tables, many others regale their merrymakers with numerous traditional vegan delicacies.
-If you are like me and gravitate to the second group, think about spending the holidays in these 8 countries and experience their traditional vegan New Year food.
+Complying with this unspoken, universally accepted rule, New Year’s Eve celebration presumably takes the heaviest toll on pantries around the world.
+While some nations habitually set different kinds of meat and fish dishes at the centers of their tables, many others regale their merrymakers with numerous traditional vegan delicacies.

 Do you have a sweet tooth?
 If so, then Iran is the country where you want to celebrate Nowruz or simply the Iranian New Year.
-Skip the main dishes and go straight to faloodeh, a traditional sorbet-like desert.
-Made from vermicelli rice noodles, rose water, lime juice and cherry syrup, this vegan treat tastes like nothing you have tried before.
+Skip the main dishes and go straight to faloodeh, a traditional sorbet-like dessert.
+Made from vermicelli rice noodles, rose water, lime juice, and cherry syrup, this vegan treat tastes like nothing you have tried before.

-Being a little bit superstitious, Turkish are known for their love for pomegranates, which symbolize fertility and abundance.
-When in Turkey for New Year, do like the locals and eat lots of these fruits along with smashing them on front door in order to attract good fortune for the upcoming year.
+Being a little bit superstitious, Turks are known for their love for pomegranates, which symbolize fertility and abundance.
+When in Turkey for New Year’s Eve, do as locals do and eat lots of this fruit.
+And don’t forget to smash it on the front door in order to attract good fortune for the upcoming year.

-According to pragmatic Germans, the more greens you eat on New Year’s Eve, the more wealth and prosperity you invite to the year to come.
-Having this information makes it easier to understand why this nation ensures that sauerkraut, collards and other greens are abundantly present on the tables.
-And you as a vegan can definitely benefit from this New Year’s tradition.
+According to pragmatic Germans, the more greens you eat on New Year’s Eve, the more wealth and prosperity you invite in the new year.
+So they don’t shy away from generously decorating their holiday tables with sauerkraut, collards, and other greens.
+Needless to say, any vegan can benefit from this New Year’s Eve tradition.

-Spanish are famous for their fruitarian rather than vegan New Year tradition.
+Spanish are famous for their fruitarian rather than vegan New Year’s Eve traditions.
 Exactly at midnight on New Year’s Eve, the citizens of Spain eat 12 grapes, each of which represents one month of the year.
-The sweet grapes symbolize the good, prosperous months.
-The sour grapes are associated with the less successful months.
+Sweet grapes symbolize good, prosperous months.
+Sour grapes are associated with less successful months.

 Like many other nations, Italians prefer to add meaning to their everyday food and bring it to the New Year’s Eve tables.
 The biggest food lovers in Europe believe that eating lentils, which look like small gold coins, invites prosperity and abundance to their houses in the new year.

-Despite cultural and religious differences, Indians and Italians eat alike or at least when it comes to eating coin-like shaped lentils in pursuit to attract good fortune and luck for the upcoming year.
+Despite cultural and religious differences, Indians and Italians eat alike or at least when it comes to eating coin-like shaped lentils at the New Year’s Eve dinner in the attempt to attract good fortune and luck.

-It might be quite a challenge to find a vegan dish in Japan, where fish and other seafood try to sneak on every place.
-This problem, however, easily diminishes on the New Year’s Eve celebration when most Japanese eat traditional toshikoshi soba, the long buckwheat noodles that are believed to be responsible for strength and long life.
-(We might just uncovered the secret of Japanese longevity.)
+It may be quite a challenge to find a vegan dish in Japan where fish and other seafood try to sneak into every place.
+This problem, however, erases itself during the New Year’s Eve celebration when most Japanese eat traditional toshikoshi soba, the long buckwheat noodles that are believed to be responsible for strength and long life.
+(We may have just uncovered the secret of Japanese longevity.)

-Chinese understanding of the New Year celebration differs from the rest of the world.
-Starting on the 16th of February, the Chinese New Year continues for a few weeks and involved ample amount of the traditional food.
-If you are a traveling to China vegan, you have to try their famous tang yuan, sweet rice dumplings with the filling made from sesame seed paste or sweet bean paste with sugar, fruits and nuts.
+If you are a vegan who travels to China during this time, make sure to try their famous tang yuan, sweet rice dumplings with the filling made from sesame seed paste or sweet bean paste with sugar, fruits and nuts.
 It tastes amazing!

 Wow!
 Such an enlightening and exceptional post, Zhanna.
 It’s so interesting to see the food people eat all over the world on New Year.